 However, the destination’s early history is probably best known for being Christopher Columbus’ first landfall in the New World.
 Here, he encountered the island’s original inhabitants, the Lucayans.
 In 1629, when the Spaniards began settling much of the Caribbean, Charles I of England claimed the Carolinas and the Bahamas.

 During the American Revolution which began in 1775, the Bahamas was firmly established as an English royal colony, with many Loyalists choosing to migrate to the island destination.
 During the American Civil War, England and Nassau kept close ties with the South, where trade between the two countries was strong.

 The Bahamas continued to operate under England’s reign until the Progressive Liberal Party, headed by Lynden Pindling, led the nation to vote for independence from England.
 The Bahamas became an independent nation on July 10, 1973.

-Today, The Bahamas has a parliamentary democracy, also known as a constitutional multi-party parliamentary democracy.
+Today the Bahamas has a parliamentary democracy, also known as a constitutional multi-party parliamentary democracy.
 Presently, there is no direct taxation, however there is an import tax.

-The powder-white sand beaches of Nassau Paradise Island are said to be some of the most beautiful in the world, which comes as no surprise to locals and guests alike.
+BEACHES: The powder-white sand beaches of Nassau Paradise Island are said to be some of the most beautiful in the world, which comes as no surprise to locals and guests alike.
 The beaches of Nassau Paradise Island include:

-Nassau Paradise Island offers unforgettable activities on both land and sea for visitors of all ages, including:
+ACTIVITIES: Nassau Paradise Island offers unforgettable activities on both land and sea for visitors of all ages, including:

 - Nassau Botanical Garden – This luscious 18-acre tropical garden is filled with 600 species of trees and shrubs and hundreds of other scenic tropical plants, palms, fish and ponds.